udexon/Phosway/EMYL_Instagram_PhosGraph.md

 https://en.m.wikipedia.org/wiki/Apocalypse_(comics)

 All games in one, all apps in one.
-Merging games is a good start.
-Well defined goals.
-Refine Phoslibs.
-Built up function libraries for other apps.
-Easier to figure out than integrating apps.

-Add Facebook to Jitsi Meet?
-Add Reddit upvote karma functions?
-List all these details.

 Quantify: number or percentage of programmers who can start contributing to a project within 1 hour, ....
 N hours.